Ramu-the-noob/RISC-Mini-CPU/Readme.md

 Features

     Modular Architecture: Uses a dispatch table logic to jump to specific code blocks based on a control variable.
-    *use functions to seperate parts
+    *used functions to seperate parts

     System Calls: Implements ecall for string labels, integer output, and character-based formatting (newlines).
     *used function calls